KamKida/VendingMachineSimulator/README.md

 2. 'databaseName' - database name,
 3. 'connectonString' - connection string.

-To login into worker menu when selecting a product/'Input' ente: '68718'.
+To login into worker menu when selecting a product/'Input' enter: '68718'.
 After geting send to login system input as login: 'kKida' and for password: 'De2@Vfa'.